eegg/school-policies-and-procedures/src/safeguarding.rst

   it is important that the member of staff tells the child sensitively that he has a responsibility to refer cases of alleged abuse to the appropriate agencies for the child’s sake.
 * Within that context, the child should, however, be assured that the matter will be disclosed only to people who need to know about it.
   Staff who receive information about children and their families in the course of their work should share that information only within appropriate professional contexts.
-  Child Protection records should be kept securely locked.
+  Safeguarding records should be kept securely locked.

 Support to families
 ^^^^^^^^^^^^^^^^^^^

 * We believe in building trusting and supportive relationships with families, staff and volunteers in the group.
-* We make clear to parents our role and responsibilities in relation to child protection, such as for the reporting of concerns, providing information, monitoring of the child, and liaising at all times with the local children’s social care team.
+* We make clear to parents our role and responsibilities in relation to safeguarding, such as for the reporting of concerns, providing information, monitoring of the child, and liaising at all times with the local children’s social care team.
 * We will continue to welcome the child and the family whilst investigations are being made in relation to any alleged abuse.
-* We follow the Child Protection Plan as set by the child’s social care worker in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any investigation.
+* We follow the Child Protection/safeguarding Plan as set by the child’s social care worker in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any investigation.
 * Confidential records kept on a child are shared with the child's parents or those who have parental responsibility for the child in accordance with the Confidentiality and Client Access to Records procedure and only if appropriate under the guidance of the Local Safeguarding Children Board.